somucheffort/coco/README.md

 # coco

-coco is a dynamic-typed language similar to js and kotlin
+coco is a dynamically typed language with simple syntax

 ## example